Mathys Tel set to join Tottenham from Bayern Munich

 Championship promotion contenders Burnley pulled off a coup in signing forward Marcus Edwards on loan from Sporting Lisbon, while letting defender John Egan to join Hull on an 18-month deal.

-Middlesbrough have signed Aston Villa winger Samuel Iling-Junior on loan and it is understood they have made a move to bring in Liverpool midfielder Tyler Morton on a permanent deal for in excess of £10m.
+Middlesbrough have signed Aston Villa winger Samuel Iling-Junior on loan, although they were unsuccessful with a move to bring in Liverpool midfielder Tyler Morton on a permanent deal as it is understood they could not get close to the Reds’ valuation for the 22-year-old.